gofat/coursera_ml/README.md

-#some labs from second course week
+# Lab works from the HSE Machine leanrning course
-# test
+## All lab works, exclude 6 week